ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### Bug Fixed

  - Fixed a bug where Dynamsoft Service installation/uninstallation failed due to the current user account does not match the user account under C:\Users{account}.
 Learn more <a href="https://www.dynamsoft.com/web-twain/docs/faq/service-installation-issue.html?ver=latest" target="_blank">here</a>.
-  - Fixed a bug where the short key (set by <a href="{{site.info}}api/Dynamsoft_WebTwainEnv.html#organizationid" target="_blank">organizationID</a>) did not work on macOS 12+.
+ - [HTML5 on MacOS] Fixed a bug where the short key (set by <a href="{{site.info}}api/Dynamsoft_WebTwainEnv.html#organizationid" target="_blank">organizationID</a>) did not work on macOS 12+.
  - Fixed a bug where the mouse wheel did not work when the mouse was over the viewer.
  - [HTML5 on MacOS] Fixed a bug where buttons were not visible during Dynamic Web TWAIN/Dynamsoft Service installation when using dark mode.

 ## 17.2 (01/20/2022)